 Nipple reduction surgery is an outpatient procedure.
 Hospital admission is not necessary.
 The operation will only take one to two hours and can be done during local anaesthesia.

 Pre Operative Care

-Avoid aspirin and blood thinning medication such as brufen for two weeks prior to surgery as this may affect your reaction to the anaesthetic and prolong the healing process.
+• Avoid smoking for two weeks prior to surgery as this may affect your reaction to the anaesthetic and prolong the healing process.

 Post Operative Care

-You will be able to shower the following day.
-Most patients can return to work and resume their normal activities within a day.
+• Recovery.
+Recovery time will depend on the patient, but most patients can return to work and resume their normal activities within a day or two.

 Risks and Complications

 Risks are inherent to any surgical procedure.
 But do not worry, all precautions are taken by Plastic Surgery Phuket’s surgeons to avoid these risks.

 Here are the most common and temporary risks of nipple reduction surgery: